jpacsai/Microsoft_AdvancedCSS/README.md

 **Coursework for Microsoft - Advanced CSS Concepts course on edX**

 ## Module 1 - Responsive Layout Using Media Queries

   _Objectives_
   - Look at Designs and Start to See the Underlying Layout
   - Build a Semantic HTML and CSS Foundation
   - Analyze Style Guides to Build Your Base CSS
   - Use Media Queries to Create a Responsive Grid System

+  - [ ] Resource Content: Building a Responsive Layout
+  - [ ] Module Labs: Overview and Required Configuration Steps
+  - [ ] Tutorial Lab: Planning and Designing a Layout
+  - [ ] Tutorial Lab: Building a Semantic HTML and CSS Foundation
+  - [ ] Tutorial Lab: Analyzing Style Guides to Build Your Base CSS
+  - [ ] Tutorial Lab: Using Media Queries to Create a Responsive Grid System
+  - [ ] Self-Assessment Lab: Build a Fluid Layout from a Wireframe

 ## Module 2 - CSS Modules and High Fidelity Designs
 _Objectives_